bhargavtodimela/music-player/README.md

 ## 🤝 Contributing

 Feel free to fork this project and submit pull requests.
 Suggestions for new features are always welcome!
-Made with ❤️ by Bhargav Todimela

 ---
 *Created with ❤️ for music lovers.*
+*Made with ❤️ by Bhargav Todimela.*